-Residence hall space is limited at SMCC; there are just 407 beds available for over 7,000 students.
+Residence hall space is limited at SMCC; there are just 450 beds available for over 7,000 students.
 In addition, the College recognizes that a community living environment can sometimes provide a variety of temptations and distractions that can make it challenging for some students to focus on their primary goal-completing an academic program.
 Consequently, the College has created a housing application process that requires students to demonstrate their commitment to their educational goals in order to be assigned to housing or to the housing waiting lists.
+Students who submit a complete application packet are assigned to a space or to the waiting list on a first come, first served basis.